Audio Function

 Troubleshooting

-1.View the default audio playback sink
+1.View the default audio output sink

 root@qcm6490-idp:~# pactl get-default-sink